nicolas/bime-api/ressources/dashboards.md

 Get dashboards
 --------------

-* `GET /dashboards.json` will return all named users.
+* `GET /dashboards.json` will return all dashboards.

 ```json
 [